Greensboro, North Carolina: Transportation

 Greensboro is served by Piedmont Triad International Airport, which also serves the nearby cities of High Point and Winston-Salem as well as the surrounding Piedmont Triad metropolitan region.
 Piedmont Triad International is North Carolina's third-busiest airport, averaging 280 takeoffs and landings a day.
 Notable passenger flights include, Allegiant Air, American Airlines, American Eagle, Delta Air Lines and United Express.
 PTI is a hub for FedEx Express.

 Amtrak's daily Crescent, Carolinian and Piedmont trains connect Greensboro with New York, Philadelphia, Baltimore, Washington, D.C., Richmond, Raleigh, Charlotte, Atlanta, Birmingham and New Orleans.

 Amtrak trains, taxis, local and long-distance buses arrive and depart from the J. Douglas Galyon Depot, also known as Greensboro station, at 236-C East Washington Street.
 Originally constructed in the early 1920s, the station and depot were renovated in 2004.

 The Greensboro Transit Authority offers public bus service throughout the city.
 Regional public transportation throughout the metropolitan area is coordinated by PART, Piedmont Area Regional Transportation.

 The Greensboro Greenway is a bike trail that is being constructed to encircle downtown Greensboro.
 It will connect to other trails and lead out to the Bur-Mil Park area and further.

+Wendover Avenue (US 70) in the outskirts of Downtown Greensboro.